American Indians in Oklahoma

 The Cherokee Divide—Stand Watie Versus John Ross

-Stand Watie was a great leader in the Confederacy despite its lack of resources and manpower in Indian Territory.
+Stand Watie was a leader in the Confederacy despite its lack of resources and manpower in Indian Territory.
 He is credited with the capture of the Union steamboat J. R. Williams and the Confederate victory at the Second Battle of Cabin Creek.
 In May 1864 Watie was promoted to brigadier general, and in February 1865 he became the commander of the Indian Division.
-Watie surrendered on June 23, 1865 as the last Confederate general standing.
+Watie surrendered on June 23, 1865, the last Confederate general to do so.